-After thirteen months in France, Lafayette felt compelled to return to America.
-Adrienne had given birth to another child-a boy they named George Washington "as a tribute of Respect and love for my dear friend Genl.
-Washington."
-After a formal parting with the king, while dressed in the full regimentals of an American major general, with his beautiful ceremonial sword, Lafayette prepared to leave for America a second time-this time with the king's blessing.
-Mow, in early March 1780, three years after his initial secretive sailing, Lafayette set sail for America aboard L'Hermione, a French frigate provided by the king specifically for his voyage.
+ington."144 After a formal parting with the king, while dressed in the full regimentals of an American major general, with his beautiful ceremonial sword, Lafayette prepared to leave for America a second time-this time with the king's blessing.145 Now, in early March 1780, three years after his initial secretive sailing, Lafayette set sail for America aboard L'Hermione, a French frigate provided by the king specifically for his voyage.
 Five weeks later he landed in Boston.